haskaalo/wikisp/README.md

 make dump-processing
 ```

+The following section is a step by step guide on building adjacency lists
 #### 1. Parsing dumps to CSV files
 After environnement variables are set the first step required to build Wikipedia link adjacency lists is to parse the dumps and write them to a csv file (Note: They are written to a CSV for faster parsing).
 This is done doing the following command on a terminal: